neilchvz/infrastructure-portfolio/bash/macos-security/enable-firewall/README.md

 **Use case 1 — Profile-averse environments**
 A SaaS development client did not want MDM configuration profiles pushed to their devices.
-However they agreed on a baseline of non-negotiable security requirements — FileVault and firewall enforcement.
+However they agreed on a baseline of non-negotiable security requirements: FileVault and firewall enforcement.
 This script allowed those settings to be enforced through the Addigy compliance engine without deploying a configuration profile.

 **Use case 2 — Admin override remediation**
-The Security and Privacy Global Policy profile enables the firewall on managed devices — but local admins can turn it off again.
+The Security and Privacy Global Policy profile enables the firewall on managed devices but local admins can turn it off again.
 This script runs automatically via the compliance engine when a device is detected with the firewall disabled, remediating the override without manual intervention.